Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

 Starting with $k=0$ we can extend the sequence to the right infinitely many times, and obtain the desired long exact sequence. \end{proof}

-Combining Corollaries \ref{degeneratecasegroups} and \ref{longexactsequence}, we obtain two special cases of the sequence above. \begin{cor} Let $X$ be a nice pointed space and $G$ a topological group or a matrix group, and $Z$ be an abelian countable group. \begin{itemize} \item[>>] If $E=X\times G$ is the trivial bundle, then the long exact sequence of Corollary \ref{longexactsequence} becomes
+We specialize the sequence above to two extreme cases and use Corollary \ref{degeneratecasegroupscor} to simplify it. \begin{ex} Let $X$ be a connected countable CW-complex (pointed in a vertex), $G$ a topological group whose homotopy groups are countable, $E$ a $G$-bundle over X, and $Z$ a countable abelian group. \begin{itemize} \item[>>] If $E=X\times G$ is the trivial bundle, the long exact sequence of Theorem \ref{longexactsequence} splits